nargesr/AdvancedInformaticsExercisesPiplineAnalyses/README.md

-# AdvancedInformaticsExercises_week6
+# AdvancedInformaticsExercisesPiplineAnalyses

 ##  Week 1

 i) Organize "the data"

-I use a python script and use symlinks via os.symlink(). you can find script [here](https://github.com/nargesr/AdvancedInformaticsExercises_week6/tree/main/script).
+I use a python script and use symlinks via os.symlink(). you can find scripts in [`script/week1/`](https://github.com/nargesr/AdvancedInformaticsExercisesPiplineAnalyses/tree/main/script/week1).

 ii)  do some qc on one raw data file using fastqc